torproject/sbws/README.md

 - **The available configuration options and their defaults**.
 New options may be added without a major version bump, but no options will be removed, nor will defaults be drastically changed.
-Examples of drastic changes to defaults include obvious things like flipping any boolean value or a location for data storage, but also more subjective things, such as increasing the target download time significantly (6s to 60s).
+Examples of drastic changes to defaults include obvious things like changing the default URL for the file to download or a location for data storage, but also more subjective things, such as increasing the target download time significantly (6s to 60s).
 Examples of an insignificant change include changing the default client nickname.
+Rule of
-Rule of thumb: if it is likely to affect results or sbws behavior significantly, it is a major change.
+thumb: if it is likely to affect results or sbws behavior significantly, it is a major change.

 - **The name and function of commands**.
 The command you run to perform certain actions will not change in a backward incompatible way without a major